THE EVENING TIDE

 “Come in,” said a voice, low and husky.

-The Moon Elf did so, closed the door behind him, remaining by it, not knowing whether to proceed further or not.
+The elf did so, closing the door behind him, remaining by it, not knowing whether or not to proceed further.

-“It is, Master,” the Moon Elf replied, catching a quick scoff from the fireplace.
+“It is, Master,” the elf replied, catching a quick scoff from the fireplace.

 “Master,” the voice echoed, the intonations of it sounding almost ironic.
-Unsure of how to respond, the Moon Elf remained quiet.
+Unsure of how to respond, the elf standing by the door remained quiet.

 “Did she struggle?”

-The Moon Elf frowned.
+The elf frowned.
 The question was irrelevant, no matter which direction his answer took.
 “No, she didn’t.
 For now, the baby remains asleep… content.”

 “Good.
 I want her to be so until the end.”

-An uncomfortable silence began to stretch between them, becoming increasingly palpable, so much so that the elf who had remained standing began to doubt the integrity of the operation once more.
-He glanced around at his surroundings – a house designated by the High Council, and which had acted as the headquarters.
+An uncomfortable silence began to stretch between them, becoming increasingly palpable, so much so that the elf by the door began to doubt the integrity of the operation once more.
+He glanced around at his surroundings – a house designated by the High Council and which had acted as the headquarters for the operation.

-If the elf seated behind that large chair was the brains behind this, why did he sound as if he had doubts about the result?
+If the one seated behind that large chair was the brains behind this, why did he sound as if he had doubts about the result?
 Why did he seem regretful?

 “Do you think we did the right thing?”

-Hearing the question that had been screaming in his heart spoken out loud took the Moon Elf aback, made him realize that whoever was seated before the fire, he was, indeed, afflicted by doubt and perhaps guilt.
+Hearing the question that had been screaming in his heart spoken out loud took the elf aback, made him realize that whoever was seated before the fire, he was, indeed, afflicted by doubt... and perhaps guilt.

-If this was the case, thought the Moon Elf, then surely they hadn’t done the right thing?
+If this was the case, then surely they hadn’t done the right thing?
 Surely they had gone too far this time – crossed a vital line in their struggle against the Whispers of the Whispering God.

-Becoming uncomfortable by his self-doubt, the Moon Elf began to offer some feeble response but was unable to complete it, was once more cut off by the elf seated in the chair.
+Becoming uncomfortable by his self-doubt, the elf by the door began to offer some feeble response but was unable to complete it, was once more cut off by the one seated in the chair.

 “Never mind.
 As you say—it is done.
 Whether wrong or right, the wheels of this cart have been set in motion, and nothing now will be able to halt the spin of it.”

-The Moon Elf heard the chair by the fire creak as if the one seated in it had leaned forward.
+The chair by the fire creaked as if the one seated in it had leaned forward.
 “Where is the baby now?”

-“Downstairs,” the Moon Elf answered, unsettled by the weight that that statement held, carrying a sense of finality that offered him a growing sense of disquiet.
-The Moon Elf swallowed, and in a flat tone, added, “she is waiting for you.”
+“Downstairs,” the elf by the door answered, unsettled by the weight the statement held, carrying a sense of finality that offered him a growing sense of disquiet.
+He swallowed, and in a flat tone, he added, “she is waiting for you.”

-At that, the other elf stood up, and what the Moon Elf saw was an elf cloaked and hooded in long layers of black.
-But what he saw next, when the elf slowly turned, left the Moon Elf unable to counter the instinctual reaction that manifested itself into a slight but clear recoil.
-This, the hooded elf took note of, and to his guest’s astonishment, he smiled and said pleasingly,
+At that, the other elf stood up, cloaked and hooded in long layers of black.
+But what the elf by the door saw next, after the other elf slowly turned around, left him unable to counter the instinctual reaction that manifested itself into a slight but clear recoil.
+This, the hooded elf took note of, and to his guest’s astonishment, he smiled and said,

 “Surprising, I know.
 But it is I.”